vadvolo/contribs/labs/topologies/lab00_basic_cisco/README.md

 ```

 After this step you will be automatically logged in to annet container as a root.
 You can login manually by `docker exec -u root -t -i annet /bin/bash`.
-Also 512 bit RSA keys will be generated and SSH enabled.
+Also, 512 bit RSA keys will be generated and SSH wiil be enabled.
 It can take a while.
-After that annet can log in to device.
+After that annet can log in to the device.

 **Step 3.
 Check Netbox**